It's been a while since I posted! :(

 FAQ1: Why are you starting this blog?

-To keep track of the crochet projects I do this year.
+A: To keep track of the crochet projects I do this year.
 I want to keep records about what I'm working on, how my progress is.
 I plan to post pictures of my projects about once a week.

 FAQ2: How often will you post?

-I'd like to post once per day, but with schoolwork and housework interfering, I will probably only get time to post a couple times a week.
+A: I'd like to post once per day, but with schoolwork and housework interfering, I will probably only get time to post a couple times a week.

 FAQ3: Why an online blog and not a notebook or journal?

-I don't want to carry another item around with me.
+A: I don't want to carry another item around with me.
 I currently carry my school bag (with laptop), all the stuff from my purse, a Nalgene bottle of water, and a crochet project.
 However, I have internet everywhere I go thanks to the laptop and my iPhone.
 So, it will be easy for me to post online and difficult for me to write in a journal.
 Also, I have a bad hand that makes it much easier to type than to write.

 I guess that's enough for now.
 I plan to post again tonight with a list of my projects.
 This means I'll have to dig through my supplies and find them all.
 I'm sure I've completely forgotten about a few.